 Ocean cruise on a luxury motor yacht and Farewell Dinner

 Live the life of the rich and famous this morning on a cruise aboard a very smart, 76-foot, luxury motor yacht.
 We’ll circumnavigate Robben Island (or get as close as possible, weather permitting) to witness the same view of Table Mountain that Nelson Mandela would have seen from this inescapable prison island — now a UNESCO World Heritage Site.

-During the cruise, get a fascinating firsthand account of what life was like on Robben Island from one of Nelson Mandela's former prison wardens.
+During the Farewell Dinner, get a fascinating firsthand account of what life was like on Robben Island from one of Nelson Mandela's former prison wardens.

 The tranquil inlets of Clifton are where pleasure yachts go to see and be seen, and we’ll pull into a sheltered cove and toast the day’s discoveries with sparkling wine and canapes.

 During this ocean adventure, we’ll also be on the lookout for dolphins and penguins, Cape fur seals, and perhaps even enormous southern right whales, which migrate here to mate and calve.
 If you spot a large fin piercing the surface, it may not be a Great White Shark but the very strange Mola mola, or ocean sunfish, which has a rudder instead of a tail and drifts with the currents.